 But this is how it’s supposed to be.
 The only thing wrong is that we are the ones who need to understand how energies work and respect the natural flow of life.

-Today, many masculine “gurus” are coming in and saying “focus on what you want and go get it.”
-But for the feminine energy, this is perversion of its purity because it is about drawing in and receiving all that she already possesses within herself.
+Today, many masculine “gurus” are coming forth and saying “focus on what you want and go get it.”
+But for the feminine energy, this is a perversion of its purity because it is about drawing in and receiving all that she already possesses within herself.
 Her “goal-setting” is actually about tuning into her true heart’s desires and being in a state of allowance, grace and surrender; she needs to feel connected to her authenticity, her body and her feelings.
 And so, many people have a hard time “attracting” and receiving, because we’ve become out of balance.
-Many women also have a hard time saying “no” because of the feminine imbalance, too.
+Many women also have a hard time saying “no” because of this feminine imbalance.

 It is extremely stressful when a woman has to live like a man, and vice versa.
 Not only are we beginning to harm our root and sacral chakras, which then suppresses our creative flow, but it starts to manifests physically on our health, also.
 Signs that a woman is disembodied are: low self-confidence, low self-worth and low self-respect, rigid movements when dancing or walking, inability to truly relax, inability to trust and feel her feelings, being overly masculine in her energy and qualities, inability to build deeply intimate relationships, pain and tension in the body, and inability to express herself truly.

 We are living in a world where many women are disembodied; they are initiators, go-getters, problem-solvers and this makes them feel disconnected from their feminine energy.
 It is much easier to live from our heads than from our hearts and hips; our hearts feel everything and in our hips lives all pleasures and pains.

 The language of our body is sensation and sensitivity attunement.